NEAR SANTA BARBARA

 Wake up to: Tough choices.
-It's tempting to sip coffee and be serenaded by birds hidden in the creekside forest.
+It's tempting to sip coffee and be serenaded by birds hidden in the creekside forest at your Santa Barbara camping site.
 But it's also hard to pass up an early hike into the hills or a swim down at the beach.

 The digs: Canvas tents with adjacent bathhouses take the edge off camping with warm comforters, willow beds, and firepits perfect for barbecuing dinner (with burgers and s'mores delivered to your front flap for an extra charge).

 The dirt: 26 tents and 108 cabins from $145; 866/352-2729. -Matthew Jaffe